 1) to have kept your tomatoes isolated from other varieties,

-2) picked a mature fruit with the traits that you deem desirable from a range of plants and
+2) to pick a mature fruit with the traits that you deem desirable from a range of plants and

-3) are only trying to save from open-pollinated varieties.
+3) to only try to save from open-pollinated varieties.

 Notes: It’s actually very easy to isolate tomato varieties because they have perfect-flowers which will self pollinate.
-We recommend 10-50ft isolation distance between varieties.
+We recommend a 10-50 ft isolation distance between varieties.

-Squeeze or scrape the seeds into a clean container.
-I use mason jars.
+Step Two: Squeeze or scrape the seeds into a clean container.
+Mason jars work well.
 Use a different container for each variety.

 Step Three: Add an equal amount of clean (either filtered, or I use well water) to tomato gunk.
 Stir vigorously.